mbkamdar/mbkamdar.github.io/_books/chambers-wayfarers-series.md

 The third one is a return to somewhat less philosophizing, and more story telling.
 It's a bit jumbled at first with quite a few (five!) seemingly separate stories running in parallel.
 But it's a fun read again.
 It isn't as easy to quote as it's much more about storytelling within context, but just a sample one to whet your appetitite:

 > There was a difference between being shy and being sequestered.
 Rarely in history had things turned out well for people who chose to lock themselves away.

+The fourth one is a nice sweeping look at a few of the sapient species in this world.
+It's definitely a fun read - not as sweeping as the first one, and not as philosophizing as the second one, and a return to the feel-good factor for sure.

+A couple of excerpts from the _less_ feel-good parts of the novel:

+> 'You haven't fixed anything.
+You put a stamp and a permit and a shiny coat of paint on an idea that has been fundamentally damaged from day one.
+You engaged in bloody theft and you called it *progress*, and no matter how much *better* you think you've made things, no matter how good your intentions are, that will *always* be the root of the GC.
+You cannot divorce any of what you do from that.
+Ever.'

+> Sorrow was the right thing to feel when there were two doors in front of you and you knew that one of them was going to stay closed.